Skip to main content

 Despite our different borders, Mt.
 Tamalpais is an interconnected landscape.
 One Tam offers a coordinated approach where the mountain’s land managers work together more holistically, building on the community’s long history of conservation, stewardship, and giving.

-One Tam’s science and restoration work also help us understand and protect the mountain’s long-term health.
+One Tam’s science and restoration work helps us understand and protect the mountain’s long-term health.
 Our volunteer programs engage people of all ages in caring for this treasured place.
 And membership opportunities renew the spirit of philanthropy that has been so fundamental to the preservation of Mt.
-Tamalpais over the past century.
+Tamalpais.

 Learn more about our work and how you can be a part of helping care for Mt.
 Tamalpais: